 On the web, however, users can adapt their browser settings to increase or decrease the default font size, overwrite font-size choices the designer has made, or change colours to increase contrast.
 Consequently, you might think that effective typography isn't possible on the web.

-But not only is it possible; in many ways the web offers superior options to traditional typography.
+But not only is it possible; in many ways the web offers superior options to traditional typography (though these free script fonts are brilliant, too).
 Not because as a designer you have finer control over how type is arranged or positioned, but because the web allows users to control the appearance of type to suit their own particular needs.

 - Check out our favourite web fonts - and they don't cost a penny